Persomatey/ProjectHolyShot/README.md

   <summary>CL-000042</summary>

   - Made the following changes:
-    - Added a .png image to the main folder in the repository
+    - Added a .psd and .jpg image to the main folder in the repository
       - This image serves as level design for the campaign/training mode
       - It also includes a script for me to say during the game
     - Added some level art for when I get to making levels